Koen Maris explains the successful international collaboration lead by Europol in response to the 2018 seed generator attack.

 Once the IOTA Foundation was in possession of the facts at hand, including the reports of the active community, it involved the German authorities and soon an international collaboration developed between the IOTA Foundation, Europol, the UK’s South East Regional Organised Crime Unit (SEROCU) in cooperation with the UK’s National Crime Agency (NCA), and Germany's Hessen State Police.

 As IOTA Foundation’s resident cybersecurity expert, Koen represented the Foundation in this collaboration: “The initial work was delivered by the police in Hessen,” he recalls.
-“Since we had victims from all over the world we needed a centralized coordination.
+“Since we had victims from all over the world we needed centralized coordination.
 After a while, the German police reached out to UK police and Europol in order to speed up the investigation.
 They did that because they identified the location of the perpetrator, which seemed to be in the UK.
 The rest of it was the magic wheel of law enforcement.”

 It took just over a year between the attack and the arrest of the suspect: on January 23, a 36-year old Oxford-based male was taken into custody.
-According to a report by Europol, a number of computers and electrical goods were seized, along with drugs and cash.
+According to a report by Europol, several computers and electrical goods were seized, along with drugs and cash.
 According to Koen, the main challenge facing investigators in identifying and tracking down the culprit in a case like this is “getting proof and hard evidence.
 In a digital world, it is fairly easy to wipe evidence.
-And since it is a cross-border operation, everything needs to be checked, double-checked, and checked again, in order to avoid any compliance mistakes.”
+And since it is a cross-border operation, everything needs to be checked, double-checked, and checked again, to avoid any compliance mistakes.”

 The hard work paid off, and the case goes to court later this year.
 This represents a significant development because cybercrimes so often go unpunished.
 Drawing on Koen’s many years of experience in cybersecurity, he sees this as the result of a multitude of factors: “First of all, you need to identify who the attacker is and where that person is located.
 Those are already determining factors because laws can be different in every involved country.
 If that works, you need to seek local support from law enforcement.
 Then collect evidence, without breaking the chain of custody.
 Build a case etc… And that is when there is a trace that can provide identification, which is mostly not the case.
 Especially not when you look at ransomware attacks for example.”